The goal of this Shakeology review is to provide you with honest, level-headed feedback on Shakeology so you can decide if you want to try it.

-The regular whey chocolate flavor includes camu-camu, acerola cherry, bilberry, goji berry, green tea, luo han guo, pomegranate, and rose hips.
+Regular whey chocolate flavor includes camu-camu, acerola cherry, bilberry, goji berry, green tea, luo han guo, pomegranate, and rose hips.

 The vegan chocolate flavors include camu-camu, acerola cherry, blueberry, bilberry, goji berry, luo han guo, pomegranate, and rose hips.

 Rust, caused by oxygen in the air, is bad for your car.
-Likewise, aging, caused by free-radicals in your body, is bad for your health and longevity.
-Antioxidants absorb free-radicals so your cells don’t degrade.
+Likewise, aging, caused by free radicals in your body, is bad for your health and longevity.
+Antioxidants absorb free radicals so your cells don’t degrade.

 Both the regular whey chocolate and vegan chocolate flavors include chlorella, spinach, kale, and matcha green tea.

 Phytonutrients are known to promote a healthy immune system, healthy aging, and help to detoxify and alkalinize the body.

 We all need to alkalinize our bodies because we are surrounded by highly acidic foods.
 Meat, processed foods, sugary drinks, and alcohol are highly acidic.
 An acidic environment is more likely to harvest disease.